The UAE Ministry of Finance will implement the system in 2020

 Using the service, customers can pay charges through their smartphones, the EDMobile website or points of sales.
 H1 revenues of the system totalled AED 11.8 billion, a 52.33 percent growth over the same time period the previous year.

-Meanwhile, the number of cards issued for eDirham services exceeded 3.7 million cards, while the number of receipts totalled 11,385,661 in H1 2018.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Meanwhile, the number of cards issued for eDirham services exceeded 3.7 million cards, while the number of receipts totalled 11,385,661 in H1 2018.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.